stweedo/ElectricalTools/OhmsLawCalculator/README.md

 pip install tabulate
 ```

-After running the command, the script will start and prompt you to select what you want to calculate (Voltage, Current, Resistance, Power) and input the known variables.
+Run the script and select what you want to calculate (Voltage, Current, Resistance, Power) and input the known variables.

 For Windows users, a convenient batch file is provided.
 Simply double-click it or run it from the command prompt.